 The Middletown Community Health Center (originally formed in the late 1970s) became a non-profit organization.
 This new non-profit was a joint venture between the City of Middletown and Middletown Regional Hospital.

 Butler County Community Health Consortium (BCCHC) was formed in November 1999.
-It emerged from the work of the Health Care Leadership Group when a coalition of Butler County leaders convened to address the current and future health care needs of the poor and underserved populations of Butler County.
+It emerged from the work of the Health Care Leadership Group when a coalition of Butler County leaders convened to address the current and future health care needs of the underserved populations of Butler County.

 On November 20, 2001, BCCHC opened its first center in Hamilton at 412 Main Street.